yipcma/movie-bot/README.md

 # movie-bot
 movie bot code sample

-This is the code repo for the movie-bot exercise in the [Chatbot Workshop].
+This is the code repo for the movie-bot exercise in the [Chatbot Workshop](https://github.com/yipcma/bot-wep2018).
 The code is adapted and modified from [this wonderful blog post](https://recast.ai/blog/nodejs-chatbot-movie-bot/).

 Feel free to follow along with the [course deck](https://docs.google.com/presentation/d/1n9jwU8oQyVJcvQnGp-jSBNbR8OsSyaVqRbAW6s42oy4/edit?usp=sharing).